opdavies/oliverdavies.uk-old-sculpin/source/_posts/2019-04-29-testing-tailwindcss-plugins-with-jest.md

 })
 ```

-The first test for this plugin is to ensure that the correct CSS is generated from the plugin using no options.
+The first test is to ensure that the correct CSS is generated from the plugin using no options.

 We do this by generating the plugin’s CSS, and asserting that it matches the expected CSS within the test.